jonathanluis2022/jonathanluis2022/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on  vigilante e motoboy
-- 🌱 I’m currently learning  PHP/LARAVEL JavaScrip/typeScript
+- 🌱 I’m currently learning  PHP/LARAVEL JavaScrip
-- 🤔  não vejo a hora de  entrer em alguma empresa e o mais importante aprender cada dia mais !
-- 💬  migrar de carreira  completamente diferente nao é facil , mas estou gostando muito
-- 😄  estou viciado em aprender cada dia mais,
+- 🤔  Entusiasmado com o aprendizado !
+- 😄  Bom estudo a todos !
 -->